benjburkholder/GDS-Report-Compiler/README.md

 twice a month (1st & 15th).
 Lookup table data (location mapping) is still refreshed once during each daily run since this data is more prone to consistent change.

 #### Dynamic Ingest / Backfilter Handling
+In order to eliminate the need to manually build physical ingest statements for each data source, the platform generates each ingest statement dynamically, looping through all of the reporting tables to build the statement and keep the order consistent for each data source.
+The data source reporting table is used to determine which columns should be set to NULL and which should not.

 #### Processing Stages